ihasdapie/ihasdapie/README.md

 What I'm working on right now:
 - aUToronto Systems & Simulations team: Automated testing & evaluation of autonomous vehicles
 - Research @ ISML: I work with accelerating machine learning tasks on memristor crossbars
-- Web dev & data collection for BC Parks Foundation: coming soon(?)
+- Web dev & data collection for BC Parks Foundation: currently in public alpha
 - trying to make it through university!

 Check out some of my projects: